nomike/HDS---Hidden-Disability-Sunflower-Brooch/README.md

 anything (e.g. ADHD, autism, anxiety, chronic pain, PTSD, dementia, chronic fatigue, etc) and you don't need an official diagnosis.

+You can find more info about that on <https://hdsunflower.com/>.

 #### Needed parts

 Apart from the print, you need a brooch finding (also known as